GI-Company/aetherOS/docs/ROADMAP.md

 ### 1.1.
 Comprehensive Security Review
 - **Firestore Rules:** Conduct a full audit of all `firestore.rules`.
 While the current rules are secure for the existing features (users can only access their own data), they must be expanded and rigorously tested for any new data models.
 - **Input Sanitization:** Ensure all inputs to AI flows and system tools are properly sanitized to prevent prompt injection and other vulnerabilities.
+All user-facing AI flows now sanitize text input to treat it as data, not as instructions.
 - **Dependency Audit:** Regularly scan all third-party dependencies (npm packages) for known security vulnerabilities.
+The `npm-check-updates` package has been added.
+Run `npx npm-check-updates` to check for new versions and `npx npm-check-updates -u` to upgrade `package.json`.

 ### 1.2.
 Scalability & Performance
 - **Firestore Indexing:** As the data model grows, custom Firestore indexes will be required to ensure queries remain fast and cost-effective at scale.
+A `firestore.indexes.json` file has been created to define composite indexes required by the application.
 - **AI Flow Optimization:** Monitor the performance and cost of all Genkit flows.
 Implement caching strategies for common AI requests where possible.
 - **Client-Side Performance:** Profile the React components to identify and eliminate any performance bottlenecks.
 Optimize re-renders and leverage `React.memo` where appropriate.
 - **Code Splitting:** While Next.js handles this well, ensure that new applications (`/src/app/apps/*`) are properly code-split and loaded on demand.